akkupy/codeDump/web/EcommerceSite/readme.md

 ## Introduction

-Welcome to Lople!
+Welcome to Cara!
 This eCommerce website is designed to provide users with a seamless online shopping experience.
 It features a wide range of products and an easy-to-navigate interface.

 ## Features